BIRDSOpenSource/Build-A-Satellite/_project-managers/pm-guide.md

 {: .no_toc }

 {: .caution }
-We try to make this resources as comprehensive as possible but htis is by no means the only resource you shoul dlook to when starting your work.
+We are trying to make this resource as comprehensive as possible but this is by no means the only resource you should refer to when starting your work.

 - Table of Contents